Article at a Glance

 - Librium can also be used to help with alcohol withdrawal.

-- Librium can be habit-forming, so you should follow your doctor’s Librium dosage guide exactly
+- Librium can be habit-forming, so follow your doctor’s Librium dosage guide exactly.

 Table of Contents

 Librium is a benzodiazepine, or benzo, that’s available by prescription.
 Benzos are psychoactive medications that are used to treat conditions like insomnia and anxiety.